Kotti/Kotti/docs/index.rst

   kotti_twitter.profile_widget.user = dnouri
   kotti_twitter.profile_widget.loop = true

 The order in which the includes are listed matters.
-When you add two slots on the right hand side, the order in which you list them here will control the order in which they will appear.
+For example, when you add two slots on the right hand side, the order in which you list them here will control the order in which they will appear.

 With this configuration, the search widget is displayed on top of the profile widget: